geskill/IntelligeN/bin/build_129_todo.md

 ######Content-Management-Systems

+- [ ] Add output link/id of created threads and/or posts

 - [ ] Add password protected subforums for vBulletin

-- [ ] Fix XenForo to support version 1.5.

 ######Crawler